KelvinMsft/NoTruth/README.md

 **Default state**

-DdiMon first configures an EPT entry corresponds to 0x1000-0x1fff to refer to the contents of 0xa000 and to disallow read and write access to the page.
+NoTruth first configures an EPT entry corresponds to 0x1000-0x1fff to refer to the contents of 0xa000 and to disallow read and write access to the page.

 **Scenario: Read or Write**